Understand Hurricane Categories to Shore up Your Business

 Category 5 hurricane emergency communications

 Be explicit.
-Inform staff to begin planning for evacuation immediately.
+Inform staff to begin evacuation planning immediately.
 Brace for an extended office closure and major operational disruptions.
 Protecting your people is imperative for your organization to fulfill its duty of care.

-Having a reliable, two-way emergency communication system in place will allow you to keep tabs on your employees before, during, and after the storm.
+Having a reliable, two-way emergency communication system in place will allow you to monitor your employees before, during, and after the storm.

-A central hub or “Event Page” is also crucial to keeping your people safe and providing peace of mind throughout any critical event.
-Recovery will likely be long and costly.
+A central hub or “Event Page” is crucial to keeping your people safe and providing peace of mind throughout any critical event.
+Recovery will likely be lengthy and costly.
 But the more prepared everyone is, the smoother the process will be.

 Stay Safe During a Hurricane With Effective Communication